What happened to tablet sales?

 Said as a happy eee901 owner and user.

+It was still working fine (running windows 10), but then I decided to add a SSD and broke the poor thing.

 Man those things were the shit.
-I first learned Linux on my brand new EEE901
+I first learned Linux on my brand new EEE901.

 Sure, there's the Google Pixel C. It's got a top notch Tegra X1, but it hobbled itself by not including an SD card slot.
 Google Drive is nice, but I don't want to be beholden to Google for my files.
 And the Switch looks gimmicky (and sub-par).